junaidprodeveloper/Iconic/README.md

 Contributions are welcome, especially new icon requests and corrections to existing icons.

 1. Fork the repository and create a new branch.
-2. New icons go in `/svg` as a single-color, 24×24 viewBox SVG following the existing stroke-width and corner-radius conventions (see [`CONTRIBUTING.md`](./CONTRIBUTING.md) for the full icon design spec).
+2. Add new icons in `/svg` as a single-color, 24×24 viewBox SVG following the existing stroke-width and corner-radius conventions.
-3. Add the icon's metadata (name, category, tags) to `/data/icons.json`.
+3. Add the icon metadata to `/data/icons.json`.
-4. Run `npm run build` to regenerate the font and CSS from source.
+4. Run `npm run build` to regenerate the font and CSS.
-5. Open a pull request with a short description and a preview screenshot of the new icon(s).
+5. Open a pull request with a short description and a preview screenshot.

 ---

 ## License

 Iconic is released under the [MIT License](./LICENSE).
-Free for personal and commercial use, with attribution appreciated but not required.
+It is free for personal and commercial use, and attribution is appreciated but not required.

 ---

 ## Credits

 Built and maintained by the Iconic contributors.
-If you use Iconic in your project, a link back or a star on this repository is always appreciated. ⭐
+If you use Iconic in your project, a link back or a star on the repository is appreciated. ⭐

 ---